gertab/Worley-Noise-GPU/README.md

 | Parallel – Optimized [GTX1050] | x31.7 | x32.1 | x30.9 |
 | Parallel – Optimized [TITAN Black] | x74.3 | x82.6 | x84.3 |

+## Running the program

+This project is built and packaged using __Nsight Eclipse__ version __9.2__ & Cuda version 10.2.

+There are three build configurations: Release, Debug and Tests.

+To run this project outside an Nsight environment, run `make` inside the `/Demo` folder to get an executable file.

 ## Licence

 Worley Noise GPU is distributed under the GPL-3.0 licence.

+## Credits

+JButil for PGM image processing.
+[GMP](https://gmplib.org/) for the serial arithmetic library.